zyjiaobj/triggers/docs/getting-started/README.md

 - Establish your inbound EXTERNAL-URL hostname:
   - In order to accept GitHub webhook payloads, our listener must be reachable from the internet.
   - Our EventListener will create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for us, so we just need to determine the ingress hostname from the output of the Service.
 How the loadbalancer gets created will depend on how you are deploying this getting-started - AWS will behave differently than GCP, and so on.
-  - Inspect the output of `k get service/getting-started-listener -n getting-started -o yaml` - there should be a hostname associated with the ingress now.
+  - Inspect the output of `kubectl get service/getting-started-listener -n getting-started -o yaml` - there should be a hostname associated with the ingress now.
   - This command should retrieve your hostname: `k get service/getting-started-listener -n getting-started -o json | jq ".status.loadBalancer.ingress[0].hostname"`

 Now configure GitHub webhooks to send *push* events to your clusters Loadbalancer ingress hostname.